creativescala/creative-scala/README.md

 We assume you have some familiarity with another programming language but little or no experience with Scala or other functional languages.

+This is version 2 of Creative Scala, which is still in development.
+See the `master` branch for the first version.

 Our goal is to demonstrate the building blocks that Scala developers use to create programs in a clear, succinct, declarative manner.
 Working through the exercises in the book should take two to three hours,